Where To Stay In Marrakech For First Timers: Best Areas & Beautiful Hotels 2026

 Best Things To Do In Northern Medina

+The Kasbah was once home to Moroccan royalty, and the Mellah is the city’s historic Jewish quarter, dating back to the 16th century.
 The Kasbah and Mellah districts are more of a residential area, offering a distinct feel compared to the rest of the medina.
 I think it’s the perfect place to stay if you want a more peaceful vibe and more of a cultural experience.
-You are still within walking distance to most attractions, and the accommodation options are plentiful.

 Best Places To Stay In Kasbah And Mellah